Houston Police Department: Organization

 HPD divides the city into 13 patrol divisions.
 Each division is divided into one or more districts and each district is divided further into one or more beats.
 Stations are operated and staffed 24 hours a day.
 HPD also operates 29 store front locations throughout the city.
 These store fronts are not staffed 24 hours a day, and generally open at either 7:00 or 8:00 AM, and close at 5:00 PM.
 Downtown Houston is patrolled by the Downtown Division, and the Houston Airport System facilities have their own divisions.

 A map of all stations and store front locations can be found at the HPD web site.

 The Houston Police Department administrative offices and investigative offices are at 1200 Travis in Downtown Houston.
 The 61 Riesner site houses the HPD central patrol office, the municipal jail, and the transportation department.
 The 33 Artesian facility houses the communication and maintenance facilities.
 In December 2013 the city announced that it has plans to build a new headquarters for HPD and the city courts.
 By the end of 1989 the police department had established 19 storefronts and planned to open 10 additional storefronts in 1990.

+Staffing and compensation

+In 2023, HPD had the highest median overall pay of all City of Houston departments, at $97,792.
+A 2023 investigation found that the rate of officers per capita is above the national median for large cities, at 2.23 officers per 1,000 residents.

+In that same year HPD's proposed general budget exceeded $1 billion.
+Over 90% of the budget is attributed to staffing.
+Despite having the fifth largest police department in the country, staffing remains a consistent challenge.

+Consistent with other similarly sized metro areas in Texas, Houston allocates more funding to the police departments and municipal courts than other areas in an attempt to address public safety concerns and slow response times.

+HPD’s staffing reached its peak in 1998 with 5,453 officers and a staffing ratio of 3.03 officers per 1,000 residents.
+The following year, HPD reported its first overall rise in crime in nearly a decade with violent crime leading the increase.